-Once compiled, the program can be executed.ASCII files like 'e0101' will then appear in your current directory.
+Once compiled, the program can be executed.
+ASCII files like 'e0101' will then appear in your current directory.
 You can derive plots with the ferret software.
-The first time you activate ferret on a terminal, you should run conda activate FERRET ferret
+The first time you activate ferret on a terminal, you should run ferret

+'''

-Then, to use ferret :
+Then, to use ferret:

+'''